Coffee production in India: History

 Coffee growing has a long history that is attributed first to Ethiopia and then to Arabia (Yemen).
 The earliest history is traced to 875 AD according to the Bibliotheque Nationale in Paris, and the original source to Ethiopia (Abyssinia) from where it was brought to Arabia in the 15th century.

 In the Indian context, coffee growing started with an Indian Muslim saint, Baba Budan, who, while returning from a pilgrimage to Mecca, smuggled seven coffee beans (by hiding them in his beard) from Yemen to Mysore in India.
 He planted them on the Chandra Drona Giri (1829 m)('Giri' means "hill") in Chikkamagaluru district.
-It was considered an illegal act to take out green coffee seed out of Arabia.
+It was considered an illegal act to take green coffee seeds out of Arabia.
 As number seven is a sacrosanct number in Islamic religion, the saint's act of carrying seven coffee beans was considered a religious act.
 This was the beginning of coffee industry in India, and in particular, in the then state of Mysore, now part of the Karnataka State.
 This was an achievement of considerable bravery of Baba Budan considering the fact that Arabs had exercised strict control over its export to other countries by not permitting coffee beans to be exported in any form other than as in a roasted or boiled form to prevent germination.

 Systematic cultivation soon followed Baba Budan's first planting of the seeds, in 1670, mostly by private native Indian owners and the first plantation was established in 1840 around Baba Budan Giri and its surrounding hills in Karnataka.
 It spread to other areas of Wayanad (now part of Kerala), the Shevaroys and Nilgiris in Tamil Nadu.
 With British colonial presence taking strong roots in India in the mid 19th century, coffee plantations flourished for export.
 The culture of coffee thus spread to South India rapidly.